nsc9605/Professional-README-Generator/README.md

   ## Description
    This application aims to assist developers with a template design to create a professional, quality README.md file in an efficient and clean way.
-This prompts the user to answer a set of questions/information that will help build a proper README.md file.
-The user is taken step by step through each section a README should have for each application--ensuring they never forget important sections!
+When the application runs, it presents a series of prompts for the user to answer that will help build a proper README.md file.
+The user is taken step by step through each section that a README should have for each application--ensuring they never forget important sections!
 The user will be asked to provide the following:

    * Name of their project
    * Detailed description of the project